NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 `hmi_standard.py`

-This HMI uses PyQt5, a python library for creating GUI applications.
+This HMI uses a web interface.
 It is also compatible with ROS2 and subscribes by default to the `quality_check/safety_state` topic and the `rpi_manager/frame` topic, which is supposed to be the image taken by the camera.

 It displays : The overall state of the system, the image taken by the camera, the latest safety state detected, the numbers of objects taken in charge today and the proportionality of them being unsafe.
 It also calculates the average time to perform a pick and place operation.

 The website stated all these functionalities, but I think I only downloaded the demo version, as some of the functionalities were not available.

 Another function of the Raspberry pi was to perform the quality check itself.
 To perform that, we have a testing zone where a vial is placed by the QC robot.
 I was given a pre-trained YOLO v8 model to detect the safety state of the vial.
 The model is trained to detect the safety state of the vial, meaning that it can detect if the vial is safe or unsafe.
-I was also given this link : https://universe.roboflow.com/louloups-sign/safety_check-zdmjr/browse?queryText=&pageSize=50&startingIndex=0&browseQuery=true which shows the dataset on which the model was trained.
+I was also given this [link](https://universe.roboflow.com/louloups-sign/safety_check-zdmjr/browse?queryText=&pageSize=50&startingIndex=0&browseQuery=true) which shows the dataset on which the model was trained.

 To perform the quality check, I created a script into the raspberry pi manager package.
 This script is called `detection.py`.
 It has a main class that is called `DetectionNode`.
 It is initialized with the model path, the camera index and the topic name to publish the safety state.
 It also loads the AI model that is based on YOLO v8.